Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 \begin{proof} Given $u: T^0 \to \hat{X}^0$, write $u =(u_M, u_{T^0})$ with respect to the product splitting.
 Since $J$ is a product each component is pseudo-holomorphic in the appropriate sense.
 But $u_{T^0}$ is the identity map because $u$ is a section.
 This correspondence is clearly invertible. \end{proof}

 This reduces the problem of counting sections $u:T^0 \to \hat{X}^0$ to the problem of counting maps $u_M: T^0 \to M$.
-We emphasize that $(T^0,j)$ is a Riemann surface with a fixed conformal structure.
+We emphasize that we are counting maps from a Riemann surface with a fixed conformal structure.

-The maps $u_M:T \to M$ are holomorphic maps between Riemann surfaces, and hence their classification is mostly combinatorial.
-However, because we are in a situation where the conformal structure on the domain is fixed, we are not quite in the situation described, for example, in Section 13 of \cite{seidel-book}.
+The maps $u_M:T^0 \to M$ are holomorphic maps between Riemann surfaces, and hence their classification is mostly combinatorial.
+However, because we are in a situation where the conformal structure on the domain is fixed, we are not quite in the situation described, for example, in \cite[\S 13]{seidel-book}.
 The holomorphic curves we are looking for have non-convex corners and hence boundary branch points or ``slits,'' and if the situation is complicated enough they may also have branch points in the interior.
 However, the condition that the conformal structure of the domain is fixed makes this an index zero problem, which is to say it prevents these slits and branch points from deforming continuously.
 The question is then, given a combinatorial type of such a curve, what conformal structures (with multiplicity) can be realized by holomorphic representatives?

 The $(k+3)$ boundary components of $T^0$ are equipped with Lagrangian boundary conditions $\hat{L}(0)^0, \hat{L}(n)^0_0, \dots, \hat{L}(n)^0_k, \hat{L}(n+m)^0$.
 Recall that over the ends where disk bubbles are attached we have $\hat{L}(n)^0_i = \tau_i( \hat{L}(n)^0_{i-1})$, where $\tau_i$ is the monodromy around the $i$-critical point inside the $i$-th disk bubble.
 In section \ref{sec:horiz-sections}, we refined the construction and made a particular choice for this monodromy: